Macaroni Salad

 This post may contain affiliate links.
 Please read our disclosure policy.

-A classic Macaroni Salad that is a hit for potlucks, parties and BBQs with both kids and adults.
-It’s quick, easy and delicious recipe which makes it the perfect side dish.
-We love using elbow macaroni but you can really use any type you want to mix it up.
+A classic, easy Macaroni Salad that is a hit for potlucks, parties and BBQs with both kids and adults.
+It’s a quick, easy and delicious recipe which makes it the perfect side dish.

-It’s a staple at all of our gatherings and a great recipe for a potluck or backyard summer party.
+This simple and easy Macaroni salad has pasta, shredded cheese, ham and peas that’s covered in a mayonnaise dressing.
+It’s a staple at all of our gatherings and a great macaroni salad recipe for a potluck or backyard barbecues and summer parties.

-- You can prep it ahead of time saving on the rush when you are hosting a party!
+- You can prep it ahead of time!

 - It’s so flexible.
 There’s so many great add-ins so you can change it up each time you make it to keep it fresh.

-- Pasta – I used an elbow macaroni, but any will be fine just prepare according to directions and cook until al dente.
+- Pasta – I used elbow macaroni noodles, but any short pasta will be fine, just prepare according to directions and cook until al dente.

-- Seasonings – This salad is seasoned with celery, onion and seasoning salt.
+- Seasonings – This salad is seasoned with celery salt, onion salt and seasoning salt.

 - Dressing – We use mayonnaise and yellow mustard for the dressing.
 If you prefer it a bit sweeter you can also use Miracle Whip.
 If you are looking for it to be lighter you can substitute half the mayonnaise with Greek yogurt, just be aware it will have a slight tang to it.

-- Cheese – I used a shredded cheddar cheese, but you can use whatever cheese you would like.
+- Cheese – I shredded cheddar cheese, but you can use whatever cheese you would like.

-- Ham – To make it quick and easy I grabbed a bag of pre-diced ham, but you could leftover ham also if you have it.
+- Ham – To make it quick and easy I grabbed a bag of pre-diced ham, but this is a great way to use leftover ham if you have any.

-- Peas – A bag of frozen peas make this quick and easy.
-Simply run the frozen peas under warm water to thaw them then add to salad.
+- Peas – A bag of frozen peas makes this quick and easy.
+Simply run the frozen peas under warm water to thaw them then add to the salad.

 More Great Ad-Ins!